 A newer version of your browser is available.
 Older versions may limit your ability to access some of this site's functionality.
 Citizens Bank recommends upgrading your browser.

-With the fast pace of COVID-19 developments, businesses are having to make quick adjustments to protect themselves, their staff, and their customers.
+With the fast pace of COVID-19 developments, businesses are making quick adjustments to protect their staff, customers, and communities.
 Safeguarding the financial health of your business should also be a top priority.

-While no one can be sure how things will unfold, consider the following steps to plan and protect your business during this time.
+While no one can be sure how things will unfold, consider the following steps to protect your business during this time.

-Ensure that you have adequate financial resources to manage a potentially challenging time ahead.
-Review current level of payments and potential challenges, assess liquidity levels, and ensure you have adequate financial resources.
+Ensure you have adequate financial resources to manage a potentially challenging time ahead.
+Review your upcoming payables and potential challenges; assess your receivables and liquidity levels; and ensure you have adequate financial resources.
 The Small Business Administration (SBA) is making some disaster financing available for businesses that have been impacted.

 The zip code you entered is served by Citizens One, the brand name for Citizens Bank's lending business outside of our 11‑state branch footprint.
 Under the Citizens One brand we offer Auto Loans, Credit Cards, Mortgages, Personal Loans and Student Loans.
 To learn more, please visit: